About

 Start Select Reset Zine (SSRZ) is a physical newsletter posted via snail mail 4 times a year

-If you would like one too, subscribe
+If you would like one too, subscribe here

 Event & Speaker Bio

-Jay Springett is a strategist and writer.
-He currently hosts the podcasts: Permanently Moved and Experience.Computer.
+Jay Springett is a strategist and writer focused on the design, administration and flourishing of worlds of all kinds.
+He currently hosts two podcasts: Permanently Moved and Experience.Computer.
 Jay is currently working on his first book ‘The Web Was a Side Quest‘ and his essay collection on worlds can be found at worldrunning.guide.
 He writes online at thejaymo.net.

 Jay Springett is a strategist and writer.
-Jay’s background in corporate consulting and philosophy of arts fused in the late twenty-tens around the concept of World Running.
-He is interested in the design, administration and flourishing of worlds of all kinds.
-Jay has been the admin on solarpunks.net since 2014 and was a founding member of the decentralised creative exchange guild.is.
-He has hosted the 301 second long podcast Permanently Moved since 2018 and Experience.Computer since 2023.
+Jay’s background in corporate consulting and philosophy of arts fused in the late 2010’s around the concept of World Running—the discipline of designing, administering, and flourishing of worlds.
+He has been the admin on solarpunks.net since 2014 and was a founding member of the decentralised creative exchange guild.is.
+He has hosted the 301-second-long podcast Permanently Moved since 2018 and the interview show Experience.Computer since 2023.
 He writes online at thejaymo.net.

 Long Version

-Jay is currently working on his first book “The Web Was a Side Quest“.
-It explores: the history of worlds, Dungeon and Dragons, the so called ‘Metaverse’.
-The book speculates on post-modernity and how the fusion of these ideas might actually be what computers have been for all along.His essay collection on worlds can be found online at worldrunning.guide.
+Jay is currently working on his first book “The Web Was a Side Quest“, which explores the pre-history of worlds — From Dungeon & Dragons to the so called ‘Metaverse’.
+The book speculates on post-modernity and how the fusion of these ideas might actually be what computers have been for all along.
+His essay collection on worlds can be found online at worldrunning.guide.

-Jay hosts two podcasts: The 301 second long essay podcast Permanently Moved since 2018 which frequently tops iTunes top 50 charts around the world for personal journals, and Experience.Computer an internet radio show about aphantasia, creativity, and the imagination.
+Jay hosts two podcasts: The 301 second long essay podcast Permanently Moved since 2018 which frequently tops iTunes top 50 charts around the world for personal journals, and Experience.Computer – An internet radio show about aphantasia, creativity, and the imagination.

-He is recognised as an articulate voice in the emerging speculative genre of Solarpunk; a movement that seeks to answer and embody the question, βwhat does a sustainable civilisation look like, and how can we get there?β.
-Jay has described Solarpunk as a memetic engine β a tool to power the βrefuturingβ of our collective imagination.
-His Solarpunk short story βIn The Storm, A Fireβ was long listed for the BSFA Award for Short Fiction and a Chanticleer International Book Awards Short Story Award Semifinalist.
+He is recognised as an articulate voice in the emerging speculative genre of Solarpunk; a movement that seeks to answer and embody the question, “what does a sustainable civilisation look like, and how can we get there?”.
+Jay has described Solarpunk as a memetic engine a tool to power the ‘re-futuring’ of our collective imagination.
+His Solarpunk short story ‘In The Storm, A Fire was long listed for the BSFA Award for Short Fiction and a Chanticleer International Book Awards Short Story Award Semifinalist.

 Originally from the most south easterly point in England, Jay now lives south of the Thames in Zone 6 London.
-He spends his time mostly behind a laptop screen but can sometimes found behind a bass guitar in the slow sad country band Forest Bed.
+He spends his time mostly behind a laptop screen but can sometimes be found behind a bass guitar in the slow sad country band Forest Bed.

 Jay describes himself as an ‘artist without art’ and has been writing online under the handle @thejaymo since 2001.